NextGenCMB/delensalot/docs/source/delensing/B-lensing-template.rst

 ==========================

-The B-templates are constructed using Wiener-filtered E-maps which are lensed with the current best estimate of the lensing potential.
+The B-templates `Blt` are constructed using Wiener-filtered E-maps Ewf which are lensed with the current best estimate of the lensing potential phi.

+Blt = Ewf ◦ phi